LakshithaSamod/Chrome-Extension/README.md

 2. Open Google Chrome and go to `chrome://extensions` in the address bar.

-3. Enable the "Developer mode" toggle located at the top right corner of the page.
+3. Enable the "Developer mode" toggle located in the top right corner of the page.

 4. Click on the "Load unpacked" button and select the downloaded repository folder.